 Vehicle air conditioning

-During singing, droplets and aerosols are emitted and can follow ambient airflow patterns in a space.
+During singing and playing of wind instruments, droplets and aerosols are emitted and can follow ambient airflow patterns in a space.
 If a person is infectious, they may transmit COVID-19.
-The longer the singing, the greater the risk.

 Measures that may reduce the risk of infection transmission include:

-- singing outside or in a well-ventilated room
+- singing or playing outside or in a well-ventilated room

 E-cigarettes and vaping devices